Generic selectors

 Post Type Selectors

-The online uniform motion simulations on this page teach you in a practical way what this motion is like, which despite its simplicity is of great importance for understanding other more complex types of motion.
+The online simulations of uniform rectilinear motion (URM) on this page teach you in a practical way what this motion is like, which despite its simplicity is of great importance for understanding other more complex types of motion.
+We will discover the URM formulas and look at some typical cases that serve as examples.

 In uniform motion, the velocity of the object remains unchanged at all times.
 This means that the acceleration is zero and therefore the object remains on a straight path at constant velocity.
 That is, the magnitude and direction of the velocity do not change.